Disa-im/DisaOpenSource/README.md

 Head over to the Wiki where you'll find this information.

+## Requesting Features

+If there is a feature that you want to be implemented into Disa (e.g: your plugin has the ability to edit messages after they're sent), contact us at opensource@disa.im or raise an issue.

 ## Contact

 If you have any questions, give us an email at opensource@disa.im.